The Christmas Jobbynaturallysweet©

 "We could find a way to make it happen for you."

 His face remained placid as always, belying what he felt inside.

 Whitney's operatives could only "retire" if killed on the job or canceled by the agency.
 It didn't happen often, but it happened.
 Then, the traitor was hunted down, and Alex was the man John Whitney had always sent to do it.

-Alex did everything Whitney asked of him because he understood it was for a greater cause.
+He did everything Whitney asked of him because he understood it was ultimately for a greater cause.
 Secretly, he'd been burned-out for some time, but kept going for Virginia.

 "I knew what I was getting into when I signed on."

-She reached up and stroked his firm jaw.
+"Did you really?" she purred.
+She reached up and stroked his jaw.
 "You were always our best, and John looked on you like family."

-Alex knew that John had full knowledge of their love affair, but the old man didn't mind where his younger wife found her pleasures, as long as Alex kept up the good work in the field as well.
+John had full knowledge of their love affair, but the old man didn't mind where his younger wife found her pleasures as long as Alex kept up the good work in the field as well.